sp46d/django-finance-analyzer/README.md

 1. Automatically categorizes each and every transaction into a meaningful subset of categories after analyzing its description
 2. Predicts future expense in each category, based on the transaction history of the corresponding category

-I hope that these two features could help users stay more organized with thier finance situations and plan ahead with their budgets.
+These two features could help users stay more organized with thier finance situations and plan ahead with their budgets.

 ## TODO list